1983 motorcycle tariff: Format of the tariff

 During the first year of the tariff, the tariff was set at 45% then dropping to 35% in the second year.
 In the third year, the tariff dropped to 20%, then 15% in the fourth year, and 10% in the fifth year.
 The total tariffs on foreign motorcycles were 49.4%, 39.4% 24.4%, 19.4% and 14.4% in each year respectively.
-In order to avoid harming small scale manufactures, tariff-rate quotas were implemented.
+In order to avoid harming small scale manufacturers, tariff-rate quotas were implemented.
 These quotas exempted manufacturers from the additional tariffs implemented by the bill, but still required them to pay the 4.5% rate on all motorcycles (as part of a tariff still exists to the present day).
 5,000 units (increasing yearly to 6,000, 7,000, 8,500 and 10,000) of motorcycles were tariff exempt for motorcycles manufactured in the Federal Republic of Germany.
 This tariff applied almost exclusively to BMW motorbikes.
 6,000 units (increasing 1,000 yearly) were exempt for motorcycles imported from Japan.
 4,000 units (increasing yearly by 1,000) were tariff exempt for all other countries.
 This tariff did not apply to any bikes manufactured within the country, which made the 90,000 Honda and Kawasaki bikes manufactured within the US exempt.